metadatacenter/cedar-manual/docs/pages/faq.md

 permalink: faq
 ---

 Here are our always-in-progress Frequently Asked Questions for CEDAR.
-Got a question? [https://metadatacenter.org/contact](Contact us "Contact us")!
+Got a question?
+[Contact us](https://metadatacenter.org/contact "Contact us")!

 **What is CEDAR good for?**